-This Management's Discussion and Analysis ("MD&A") is an overview of the activities of Capitan Silver Corp. (the "Company" or "Capitan"), formerly Capitan Mining Inc. for the year ended September 30, 2023.
+This Management's Discussion and Analysis ("MD&A") is an overview of the activities of Capitan Silver Corp. (the "Company" or "Capitan") for the year ended September 30, 2024.
 The MD&A is intended to help the reader understand the Company's operations, financial performance and present and future business environment.
-The MD&A should be read in conjunction with the audited consolidated financial statements and related notes thereto of the Company for the year ended September 30, 2023, which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+The MD&A should be read in conjunction with the audited consolidated financial statements and related notes thereto of the Company for the year ended September 30, 2024, which were prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollars.

-The date of this MD&A is January 17, 2024.
+The date of this MD&A is January 17, 2025.

-The Company's management is responsible for presentation and preparation of the financial statements and the MD&A. The consolidated financial statements have been prepared in accordance with IFRS issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC")
+The Company's management is responsible for presentation and preparation of the financial statements and the MD&A. The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").